smeetinc/alx-low_level_programming/0x02-functions_nested_loops/README.md

 Task 5 - function that prints the sign of a number.
 Task 6 - function that computes the absolute value of an integer.
 Task 7 - function that prints the last digit of a number.
+Task 8 - function to print every minute of the day.